mducharm/ducharm.dev/content/post/summer-oss-contributions/index.md

 +++
 title = "Contributing to .NET Documentation" date = "2022-08-01"
-description = "This summer I made 6 PRs into the dotnet/docs repo." categories = [
+description = "To make better use of my writing background, I made 6 PRs into the dotnet/docs repo this summer." categories = [
     "Open Source",
 ]